Gwent AM presents plans for revamp of justice in Wales

 "And such an approach would benefit the whole country."

-Mr Davies said, as well as building a women's prison in Wales, he would also want to create a series of women's centres supporting families in an effort to steer people away from crime.
+Mr Davies said, rather than building a women's prison in Wales, he would also want to create a series of women's centres supporting families in an effort to steer people away from crime.

 He also recommended linking youth offenders to a further education college, allowing them to obtain qualifications while in prison to use once they are released.